The Chancellor is the University’s ceremonial head and one of its most prominent ambassadors. Our current Chancellor is Lemn Sissay MBE.

 Lemn is trustee of The Manchester International Festival, patron of the Letterbox Club.
 He is a fellow and trustee of the Foundling Museum and was official poet of the London 2012 Olympics.
 His Landmark Poems are installed throughout Manchester and London.

 He has authored books of poetry alongside articles, records, radio documentaries, public art and plays.
 The BBC documentaries Internal Flight and Child of the State were both broadcast about his life, and his TED talk about childhood has three quarters of a million views.
 Lemn was the first Black Writers Development Worker in the north of England.
 In 2010 he was awarded an MBE for services to literature.
+In 2019, he released his memoir My Name Is Why, which focuses on the hurt and institutional neglect of his time in care.

 The Sissay PhD Scholarship for Care Leavers, the first of its kind, has been running for six years.
 The Lemn Sissay Foundation, established in Manchester, organises Christmas dinners for care leavers in locations across the UK, including here in Manchester Stockport and Wigan.